SavvasMohito/ConnectFourAPI/README.md

 ## How to Play
 1. Copy the game link above.
 2. Open the cmd/terminal in your OS.
-3. Use the curl command as follows:
+3. Use the curl command as follows and make HTTP Request (GET, POST and PUT):
 ```
 curl https://users.iee.ihu.gr/~it174883/adise20/ADISE20_174883/score4.php/
 ```